open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 child (cluster namespace copy) policies to enforce for those selected clusters.

-There are two proposed API changes to allow for selective policy enforcement shown in this sample:
+The proposal extends the API with `remediationActionOverride` and includes two configurable elements as shown in this sample:

 ```
 apiVersion: policy.open-cluster-management.io/v1